2004 United States presidential election: Statistical analysis

 The morning after the election, the winner was still undetermined.
 The result in Ohio would decide the winner, although the results in New Mexico and Iowa were also undetermined.
 Bush led in Ohio, but the state was still counting provisional ballots.
 In the afternoon of the day after the election, Ohio Secretary of State Ken Blackwell announced that there were roughly 135,000 provisional ballots remaining.
 Kerry's campaign believed that it was statistically impossible to erase Bush's lead.
 Faced with this announcement, Kerry conceded defeat.

 Bush became the first Republican to ever win without carrying New Hampshire, and the first to win the popular vote without Vermont and Illinois.
 This was the last time a president was re-elected to a consecutive term with a higher share of the electoral or popular vote.
 Bush carried Colorado despite the state being Kerry's birth state.
 Bush simultaneously lost his own birth state of Connecticut, making this the only election since 1864 where neither candidate carried their birth state.
-This election was the first time since 1976 that New Jersey, Connecticut, Vermont, Maine, Illinois, Michigan, and California voted for the losing candidate in the popular vote, as well as the first since 1980 that Maryland did so, and the first since 1948 that Delaware did so.
+This election was the first time since 1976 that New Jersey, Connecticut, Vermont, Maine, Illinois, Michigan, and California voted for the losing candidate in the popular vote, the first time since 1980 that Maryland did so, and the first time since 1948 that Delaware did so.
 Bush's 2.4% popular vote margin is the smallest ever for a re-elected incumbent president, surpassing the 1812 election.
+(Note: In 2024, Donald Trump was elected to a nonconsecutive second term.
+Overall, Trump's 1.5% popular vote margin is the smallest ever for a re-elected president.)

 Bush won three states that have not voted Republican since: Virginia, Colorado, and New Mexico.
-Virginia had voted Republican in every election from 1968 to 2004 but conversely has voted Democratic in every election since 2008.
-In contrast, this is the last election in which the losing candidate won any of the following states: Michigan, Pennsylvania, and Wisconsin.
+Virginia had voted Republican in every election from 1968 to 2004.
+Since 2008, Virginia has always voted Democratic and West Virginia has always voted Republican, regardless of the national outcome.

+This is the last election in which the losing candidate won any of the following states: Michigan, Pennsylvania, and Wisconsin.
 This is also the last time a Republican was elected without carrying Maine's 2nd congressional district.
 This election is the only time in history that every Northeastern state voted Democratic and every former Confederate state voted Republican in the same election.
 Thus, Bush is the only candidate to win without carrying any Northeastern electoral votes.
 Furthermore, this was the last election where both major party tickets consisted entirely of white men.
-This is also the last election where both parties flipped states and is also the most recent year when an incumbent candidate from either party would flip any states, with Bush taking the two which he did not win in 2000, in both Iowa since 1984 and New Mexico since 1988.
-This was the last election where Nevada voted Republican until 2024, and Florida, Iowa, and Ohio until 2016.
+This is also the most recent election that the incumbent party would flip any states, with Bush becoming the first Republican since 1984 to win the state of Iowa, and since 1988 to win the state of New Mexico, both states he did not win in 2000.
+This was the last election where Nevada voted Republican until 2024; and Florida, Iowa, and Ohio until 2016.